gustavo-hillesheim/flutter_apprentice_apps/fooderlich_2/README.md

 # Fooderlich app

-Displays cards simulating a Recipes Social App.<br>
+Displays cards simulating a Recipes Social App, and allows the user to create a grocery buying list.<br>
 ![Fooderlich app showcase](./docs/showcase.gif)

 # Key Flutter features used